Bugzilla is an open-source Bug tracking tool. Many companies are using this open-source tool for managing the software development process.

-- Email notifications for any changes in bug report
+- Email notifications for any changes in the bug report.

 - History of all the changes

-- Can link different defects for tracking purpose
+- Can link different defects for tracking purposes.

 - Attachment support